HarryDerderian/YouTube-file-downloader-mp4-mp3/README.md

 # YouTube-file-downloader-mp4-mp3
-A simple scrip that is capable of downloading .mp4/.mp3 files from YouTube videos.
+This is a simple script that is capable of downloading both MP4 and MP3 files from YouTube videos.
+It has a user-friendly GUI built with tkinter, and an executable file that contains all the necessary libraries